-The CFP for BSides Cape Town 2016 is now CLOSED!
+The CFP for BSides Cape Town 2017 is now

 We hope these suggestions give you some inspiration, but feel free to submit a talk on whatever topic you like, as long as it is related to security in some way.

-Papers can be informal or formal, but the presentations are generally less than formal – speak to your research, talk about it with us, don’t merely read it to us 🙂
+You can present a talk on: an academic paper that you have written, research that you have conducted, a tool that you have written or enhanced, a new technique, etc. Presentations are generally less than formal – speak to your research, talk about it with us, don’t merely read it to us 🙂

 How to submit your talk proposal